just-chillin/ImageRunner/README.md

 Server-side code for an application that allows you to take a picture of code and run it.
 This was written for Hyland Software's hackathon.
+Keep in mind this is a proof-of-concept, as unfortounately, Google's OCR engine isn't accurate enough yet to be perfect, so there will be errors in text recognition.
 ### Running
 First set up [pipenv](https://pipenv.readthedocs.io/en/latest/), and in the project diretory run `pipenv install`.
 Next, make sure